-The Director, Ulrike Kind and Coordinator Christina Flach provide individual and group academic advising for UW-Madison students.
-The Akademisches Auslandsamt (International Office) generally conducts business in German, but all the staff are willing and able to speak with you in English if necessary.
-They will guide you in the study abroad program, provide course placement and other types of academic advising.
+Herr Holger Impekoven and Herr Wolfgang Gerkhausen provide individual and group academic advising for UW-Madison students.
+The Akademisches Auslandsamt (International Office) generally conducts business in German, but Herr Impekoven, Herr Gerkhausen, and all the other staffers are willing and able to speak with you in English if necessary.
+They will guide you into the study abroad program, provide placement and other types of academic advising, and help you request UW-Madison equivalents for your Bonn course work.